AlexFr062/samples/STM32/startup_code/readme.md

 LoopFillZerobss:
   cmp r2, r4                    // compare r2 and r4
-  bcc FillZerobss               // if r2 < r4 go to CopyDataInit
+  bcc FillZerobss               // if r2 < r4 go to FillZerobss
 ```

 Let's translate this to C and add to `startup.c`: